Skip to main content

 Seasonal

-Sweet dessert made from white corn kernels cooked with milk, sugar, cinnamon, vanilla until soft and creamy.
-Similar to hominy pudding.
-Corn soaked overnight to soften, then simmered slowly.
-Served warm or chilled.
-Indigenous Guaraní origins - corn preparation sacred to agricultural societies.
-Spanish added dairy and sugar.
-Each region has variation - some add coconut milk, others honey.
-November fresh corn harvest ideal.
-Comfort food bridging indigenous and colonial culinary traditions.
+A sweet dessert of white corn kernels cooked with milk, sugar, cinnamon, and vanilla until soft and creamy, close to a hominy pudding.
+The corn soaks overnight to soften, then simmers slowly.
+Serve it warm or chilled.
+The roots are Guaraní, where preparing corn carried real significance for farming communities, and the Spanish later added the dairy and sugar.
+Regional versions differ; some cooks add coconut milk, others honey.
+Fresh corn at harvest makes the best of it, a comfort food that bridges indigenous and colonial cooking.

 vegetariangluten-freeContains: Dairy